PIX3LFLUX/HSmartKArt-EE/README.md

 6. Compile mqttee-bridge sources

 ### Installation script for the Server
-For installation unpack the `jupyter.tar` file to the Host PC running Ubuntu Server OS.
 The installation script is interactive so be aware that user input is required at certain points of the installation.
 The certbot tool needs some user information to create a certificate and JupyterLab will ask for a password which will be used to login when using the browser to access the JupyterLab environment.
 Enter following command to install the Software: